sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 Header File: <linux/device.h>

 ```
-struct class * class_create (struct module *owner,
-			     const char *name);
+struct class * class_create (struct module *owner, const char *name);
 ```
  - owner: pointer to the module that is to “own” this struct class
  - name: pointer to a string for the name of this class.

+ - reference about `class_create()`: https://www.kernel.org/doc/html/latest/driver-api/infrastructure.html?highlight=device_create#c.class_create

-This is used to create a struct class pointer that can then be used in calls to class_device_create.
+This is used to create a struct class pointer that can then be used in calls to device_create().

+Returns `struct class` pointer on success, or `ERR_PTR()` on error.

+Note, the pointer created here is to be destroyed when finished by making a call to `class_destroy()`.

 #### class_destroy — destroys a struct class structure

 ```
 void class_destroy (struct class *cls);
 ```

+Note, the pointer to be destroyed must have been created with a call to class_create().

+- reference about `class_destroy()`: https://www.kernel.org/doc/html/latest/driver-api/infrastructure.html?highlight=device_create#c.class_destroy

 Now, the name will appear in /sys/class/<name>.